Saish11568/My-Projects/README.md

 ### ✅ Project 1: Quiz App (MCQ Game)
 🎯 A simple terminal-based quiz game in Python that asks multiple-choice questions and tracks your score

+---
+### ✅ Project 2:Typing Speed Tester
+🧾 A GUI-based Typing Speed Tester built with Python using tkinter.
+It displays a random sentence and calculates typing speed (WPM) and accuracy.

 ### 🧠 Why This Repo?